Super Bowl XXIII: Background

+Host selection process

 NFL owners voted to award Super Bowl XXIII to Miami, Florida on March 14, 1985, during their March 10–15, 1985 meetings held in Phoenix.
 This was the sixth time that Miami hosted the game, and the first at Joe Robbie Stadium; the 5 previous Super Bowls in the area were played at the Miami Orange Bowl.

 Originally, the selection was to be voted on during the May 23–25, 1984 meetings.
 However, after balloting for XXI took more than two hours, voting for XXIII was rescheduled.
 Twelve cities were part of the bidding process, which was scheduled to award two Super Bowls (XXIII and XXIV).
 The bidding cities included: Anaheim, Detroit, Houston, Jacksonville, Miami, Minneapolis, New Orleans, Philadelphia, San Francisco, Seattle, Tampa, and Tempe.
 Miami entered as the favorite.

 This was the last Super Bowl played on the second to last Sunday in January.
 From 1990 to 2001, the game was played on the last Sunday of January, and from 2002 to 2021, on the first Sunday in February (with the exception of Super Bowl XXXVII, which was played on January 26, 2003).
 This was also the last east coast Super Bowl that began under daylight.

 San Francisco 49ers

 For the 49ers, it was their first Super Bowl appearance since they defeated the Miami Dolphins in Super Bowl XIX.
 They had made the playoffs in the three seasons between Super Bowl XIX and Super Bowl XXIII, but were eliminated each time in the first round, primarily because of the poor performances by their offensive stars in those games; quarterback Joe Montana, receiver Jerry Rice, and running back Roger Craig all failed to produce a single touchdown.
 The previous season's 36–24 playoff loss to the Minnesota Vikings had been a particularly low point for Montana, who had played so poorly that head coach Bill Walsh had benched him early in the third quarter.

 In the 1988 season, San Francisco won the NFC West with a 10–6 regular season record and earned the #2 playoff seed, but it was a long uphill battle.
-Two other teams in their division, the Los Angeles Rams and New Orleans Saints had also recorded 10-6 records, meaning not only did they earn a first round bye with the narrowest possible margin, but a one more loss would have caused them to miss the playoffs altogether.
+Two other teams in their division, the Los Angeles Rams and New Orleans Saints had also recorded 10–6 records, meaning not only did they earn a first-round bye with the narrowest possible margin, but a one more loss would have caused them to miss the playoffs altogether.
 The team had a quarterback controversy with Montana and Steve Young each starting during the season.
-Young had started three games during the year, in which the 49ers went 2–1, including a crucial 24-21 week 9 win over the Vikings in which Young scored the game winning touchdown on a dynamic 49-yard run with time running out in the 4th quarter.
+Young had started three games during the year, in which the 49ers went 2–1, including a crucial 24–21 week 9 win over the Vikings in which Young scored the game winning touchdown on a dynamic 49-yard run with time running out in the 4th quarter.
 But after a 6–5 start, Montana led the 49ers to win four of their final five regular season games.